ForEvolve/forevolve.github.io/_posts/en/2017-08-25-design-patterns-web-api-service-and-repository-part-5.md

 Well, we unit tested everything, but we forgot that our units must be integrated together.
 All those independent classes and interfaces are like bricks, but to make a wall we also need mortar!

-And the mortar is our dependency graph.
+The mortar is our dependency graph.

 We need to register our dependencies with the default Asp.Net Core service provider.
 To do so, in the `Startup.ConfigureServices` method, we will add our clan's dependencies to the `IServiceCollection`.